auth0/docs/articles/tokens/access-token.md

 ![Token Signing Algorithm - API](/media/articles/tokens/tokens-algorithm-api.png)

-::: note
+::: warning
-While Auth0 currently uses JWTs for many access tokens, the important thing to remember is that the client should not be depending on the access token to be any specific format, but instead should treat the access token as opaque.
+The important thing to remember is that the client should not be depending on the access token to be any specific format, but instead should treat the access token as opaque.
 :::

 ## How to get an access token